+Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding

+Common 2,708,500,714

+Yes of registrant's securities listed on a Stock Exchange?
+No e name of such stock exchange and the classes of securities listed therein:

+Philippine S Stock Exchange

-Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common 2,708,500,714 3.
-Are any or all of r egistrant's securities listed on a Stock Exchange?
-Yes No If yes, state the na me of such stock exchange and the classes of securities listed therein: Philippine Stoc • losures, including financia ant and holds no responsibility for the veracity of the facts and representations contained in all corp I reports.
-All data contained herein are prepared and submitted by the disclosing party to the Exchor purposes of information.
-Any questions on the data contained herein should be addressed dire the Corporate Information Officer of the disclosing party.
+sclosures, including fina nd are disseminated sol warrant and holds no responsibility for the veracity of the facts and representations contained in all corporancial reports.
+All data contained herein are prepared and submitted by the disclosing party to the Excha lely for purposes of information.
+Any questions on the data contained herein should be addressed direc n Officer of the disclosing party. ange

+BASIC ENERGY

-Basic Energy Corporation BSC
+Basic Energy Corporation

+BSC

-PSE Disclosure Form 17-5 - Information Statement for Annual or Special Stockholders' Meeting References: SRC Rule 20 and Section 17.10 of the Revised Disclosure Rules
+Date of Stockholders' Special Stockholders' Meeting References: SRC Rule 20 and Section 17.10 of the Revised Disclosure Rules

-Date of Stockholders' Meeting Jun 27, 2018

-Type (Annual or Special) Annual
+leeting ype (Annual or Jun 27, 2018 Annual

-Time 3:00 P.M.
+ime 3:00 P.M.

-Venue Manila Golf and Country Club, Harvard Road, Forbes Park, Makati City
+/enue Manila Golf and Country Club, Harvard Road, Forbes Park, Makati City

 Record Date Jun 5, 2018

-Inclusive Dates of Closing of Stock Transfer Books
+clusive Dates of Closi ing of Stock Transfer Books

-Start Date Jun 5, 2018 End date Jun 27, 2018
+Start Date Jun 5, 2018

+ind date Jun 27, 2018

+Other Relevant Informa ation

+See attached SEC For rm 20-IS

+led on behalf by:

+lame Angel Gahol

+Designation AVP - Asst.
+Corp.
+Sec./ Compliance Officer